-1. The Sub-Fund
+1. The sub-fund

-Phillip HKD Money Market Fund ("the Sub-Fund") is a Sub-Fund of Phillip Wealth Funds which is an open-ended unit trust established as an umbrella Fund under the laws of Hong Kong by a Trust Deed dated 12 April 2017, as amended by supplemental trust deeds, between Phillip Capital Management (HK) Limited as manager ("the Manager") and BNP Paribas, acting through its Hong Kong Branch as trustee ("the Trustee").
+Phillip HKD Money Market fund ("the sub-fund") is a sub-fund of Phillip Wealth Funds which is an open-ended unit trust established as an umbrella fund under the laws of Hong Kong by a trust deed dated 12 April 2017, as amended by supplemental trust deed ("the Trust Deed"), between Phillip Capital Management (HK) Limited as manager ("the Manager") and BNP Paribas Trust Services (Hong Kong) Limited as trustee ("the Trustee").

-The Sub-Fund seeks to preserve principal value and to maintain a high degree of liquidity while generating a higher rate of return as compared to personal deposits of the base currency by investing primarily in Hong Kong dollar-denominated money market instruments, short-term debt securities and short-term deposits.
+The sub-fund seeks to preserve principal value and to maintain a high degree of liquidity while generating a higher rate of return as compared to personal deposits of the base currency by investing primarily in HKD-denominated money market instruments, short-term debt securities and short-term deposits.

-There can be no assurance that the Sub-Fund will achieve its investment objective.
+There can be no assurance that the sub-fund will achieve its investment objective.

-The Manager is responsible for the management of the Sub-Fund's assets.
+The Manager is responsible for the management of the sub-fund's assets.
 The Manager was incorporated with limited liability on 14 October 1993 in Hong Kong and is licensed by the SFC for type 4 (advising on securities) and type 9 (asset management) regulated activities.

-Under the Trust Deed, the Trustee is responsible for the safe-keeping of the assets of the Sub-Fund and monitoring the compliance by the Manager with the requirements of the Trust Deed.
-The registrar of the Sub-Fund is BNP Paribas, acting through its Hong Kong branch.
+Under the Trust Deed, the Trustee is responsible for the safe-keeping of the assets of the sub-fund and monitoring the compliance by the Manager with the requirements of the Trust Deed.
+The registrar of the sub-fund is BNP Paribas Securities Services operating through its Hong Kong branch.